 And the moment we believe in Jesus, His Spirit enters ours, which is indwelling.
 And what I mean is, there are two spirits at work here - our own spirit, already installed by God at our birth and the Holy Spirit upon believing, a combining, or intertwining of the two so to speak and that is how the Holy Spirit communicates with us, through our spirit.
 Just a little further from that, we are told in scripture to pray to God directly and not to the Holy Spirit, Philippians 4: 6, asking what you will in Jesus' name.
 It is the Spirit who relays our prayers to God and you only have to think about how many times you feel unable or unworthy to pray to realise that - Romans 8: 26.

 Matthew 25: 14 - 25, the parable of the talents is good to observe and understand.
 To 'fast forward' it's basically about the gifts that are given to all believers, some more than others.
 Each and every one of us are given at least one gift to use in being a help unto others and no matter what your own gift is, whether you think it's too hard, or perhaps too insignificant, do it to the very best of your ability to glorify God.
 And as this parable explains, God knows what each person is capable of.
 This story is an example of what all believers are required to do in helping others - and is describing a wealthy man who went on a far journey, entrusting his servants with his possessions in his absence.
 One was given 5 talents, one was given 2, and one was given only 1 - to every man according to his several ability.
-That is, the Master knew what each man was capable of and distributed the talents accordingly.
+The Master knew what each man was capable of and distributed the talents accordingly.
 After which, the Master returned and the one who received 5 talents used his ability and doubled it.
 Likewise, the one who received 2 also doubled it.
-But the one who received 1 was fearful of losing it and so he buried it in a field so that he could at least return what was given.
+But the one who received 1 was fearful of losing it and he buried it in a field so that he could at least return what was given.
 He was just lazy.
-He didn't use the given gift to increase for the Master, which is our given responsibility and we can all do the increase in one way or another.
+He didn't use the given gift to increase for the Master, which is our given responsibility and we can all do what is expected in one way or another.

 Thinking about the gifts that everyone is given to help others and once we've recognised what our gift is we can then use it for Him.
 And they are many and varied.
 1st Corinthians 12: 1 - 11 tells us what they are and it doesn't take long, the Spirit will reveal it in time.
 This parable in Matthew 5: 14 - 16 is another good example and instruction: You are the light of the world.
 A town built on a hill cannot be hidden.
 Neither do people light a lamp and put it under a bowl.
 Instead they put it on its stand, and it gives light to everyone in the house.
 In the same way, let your light shine before others, that they may see your good work and glorify your Father in heaven.

 If only others would come to the same conclusion as I did, before it's too late.
 And I can assure anyone in the same situation as I was, it's far better to receive this peace early rather than late, agonising over it.
-And I understand this mindset, 'I don't want to miss out on anything'.
+And I totally understand this mindset, 'I don't want to miss out on anything'.
 Well, there's more to gain than there is to miss.
 And it's best to realise that sooner, rather than too late.
 Just give in.
 A little on peace - John 14: 27 says, Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.
 Let not your heart be troubled, neither let it be afraid.
 And over in 16: 33 He says: These things have I spoken unto you, that in Me ye might have peace.
 In the world ye shall have Tribulation: but be of good cheer; I have overcame the world.
 And in Colossians 3: 15 it says, And let the peace of God rule in your hearts, to the which also ye are called in one body; and be ye thankful.

 And it's NEVER too early to begin because no-one knows the day of our departure.
 Just a little more on that, there are many like I was, coming to God at the 'eleventh hour' but there are also those who lost at the eleventh hour too, even before.
 And who would want that when it doesn't have to be that way.
-Just remember the unrepentant thief I've mentioned above - his transgressions could also have been forgiven if he had realised in due time.
-And what I'm saying here is, it's the last battle, or perhaps the last battles that count and you don't know when that is, don't give up at any time, much less the end.
+Just remember the unrepentant thief that I've mentioned above - his transgressions could also have been forgiven if he had realised in due time.
+And what I'm saying here is, it's the last battle, or perhaps the last battles that count and none of us know when that is, so don't give up at any time, much less the end.
 There is a saying that will help you that goes something like this - never make a serious decision when you are in a valley, when you get to the top of the hill you will have a clearer view.
 And the way forward will seem that much brighter.
 Over every mountain there is a path, it may not yet be seen in the denseness of the valley.

 We are washed clean by His blood.
 How can we not love Him.